WebberZone/popular-authors/readme.txt

 This is an addon for [Top 10](https://webberzone.com/plugins/top-10/) that allows you display the top authors on your blog by page views.

 The most popular authors can be displayed using either the shortcode or via the inbuilt widget.
-You can also use the function `pa_list_popular_authors()` to display popular posts programmatically.
+You can also use the function `pa_list_popular_authors()` to display popular authors programmatically.

 = Features =